safetyinnovation/inspire-datamodel/SocialMedia/CitizenReport/doc/spec.md

 # CitizenReport

-This entity contains a harmonised description of a report send by a citizen via electronic media (i.e. Telegram) and potential further communication between the recipient and the sender.
+This entity contains a harmonised description of a report send by a citizen via electronic media (i.e. Telegram) and a potential answer by the authorities.

 ## Data Model